 in which each problem P∈P from (8) can correspond to several global optimization problems (9).

 In the developed approach, one more step of converting the problems being solved Fλ,y from (9) is applied, namely the dimensionality reduction is performed with the use of the Peano space-filling curves (evolvents) y(x) providing an unambiguous mapping of the interval [0,1] onto an N-dimensional hypercube D [11, 12].
-As a result of such reduction, the multidimensional global optimization problem (9) is reduced to a one-dimensional problem:
+As a result of such reduction, the multidimensional global optimization problem (9) is reduced to a one-dimensional problem

 Fα,yx*=min Fα,yx : gyx≤0, x∈[0,1] .
 (14)